DTJF/girtobac/_ChangeLog.md

 there's still some potential optimization, like:

 - finish OOP support (... when the fbc got it)
+- more automated features like sorting the order or resolving double DECLARES
 - ...

 Feel free to post your ideas, bug reports, wishes or patches, either